Jhedie/whiteboard_collab/README.md

 ## How to run locally

-create a copy of the env.example and/or rename it to `.env` set the values.
+create a copy of the env.example and rename it to `.env` set the values.
 This is for the dynamodb

 ## Backend